 - Develop a coherent area of expertise by choosing from different historical and cultural frameworks.

-- Participate in dynamic seminars to introduce and to conclude the program.
+- Participate in a dynamic senior seminar with distinguished faculty to conclude the program.

 - Campus: Vancouver